karlnippoldt/karlnippoldt/_projects/realestate.md

 date: 2020-02-01
 date_string: September 2019–March 2020
 role: UX Designer
-description: Created a modern revamp of real estate market analysis software for a leading mortgage data and analytics company
+description: I created a significantly more usable design for a real estate market analysis product, both improving interfaces for existing features and adding useful new ones.
-short_description: Created a modern revamp of real estate market analysis software for a leading mortgage data and analytics company
+resume_description: Created a significantly more usable design for real estate market analysis software, improving interfaces for existing features and adding useful new ones
 thumbnail: /assets/projects/realestate/thumbnail.png
-thumbnail_alt: Laptop with real estate market analysis product on screen
+thumbnail_alt: Laptop with real estate market analysis software on screen
 ---
 # Overview

 ## Purpose

-My team connected with our sponsor, a leading mortgage data and analytics company, through our senior capstone project class at UC Irvine.
-The project we were given was to create a new design for their real estate market analysis software.
-This product is a database used by professionals in the real estate industry such as real estate agents, bankers, business analysts, and mortgage consultants.
-It allows them to search public records for mortgage transactions, creating reports and filtering by lender, real estate agent, and more.
-Right now, it is functional, but old, and was not designed with user experience in mind.
-It does not provide the best-in-class experience its high price tag warrants.
+My project was to redesign a real estate market analysis product used by professionals in the real estate industry such as real estate agents, bankers, business analysts, and mortgage consultants.
+My team is working with a leading mortgage data and analytics company through our senior capstone project class at UC Irvine.
+The current version is functional, but old, and does not provide the best-in-class experience customers expect.

-## Objective
+## Results

-I created a high-fidelity interactive mockup for a new, modern design for this product.
-I implemented a new interface for existing features, added new features like account settings and a dashboard, and created a component library to ensure consistency across the interface.
-These changes were informed by the results of my team's survey and previous interviews performed by the company.
-My team also created a front-end implementation of our new design in Angular.
+I created a new, modern design for this product using Figma.
+I implemented improved interfaces for existing features, added new features, including account settings and a dashboard, and created a library of components to ensure consistency throughout the interface.
+The new design was informed by the results of my team's survey and previous interviews performed by the company.
+We also created a front-end implementation of our new design using Angular.

 ## Approach

-After evaluating the skills of each of the members of the team, the company and my team decided we would produce two primary deliverables for this project, a clickable, high-fidelity mockup and a front-end prototype built with Angular.
-To create the mockup, we met with the product manager to learn general information about users—who they are and why they use the software.
-We then evaluated priorities in a redesign by conducting a survey and reviewing previous user interviews.
-From this information, we developed a clickable, high-fidelity mockup of a redesign of the system.
-We then tested the mockup with users, using our findings to inform our creation of a working prototype in Angular.
+After evaluating the skills of each of the members of the team, the company and my team decided on two primary deliverables for this project: a clickable, high-fidelity mockup and a front-end prototype.
+We met with the product manager to get up to speed on the users—who they are and why they use the software.
+We then evaluated our priorities in a redesign by conducting a survey and reviewing previous user interviews.
+From this information, I developed a clickable, high-fidelity mockup of a redesign of the system using Figma.
+Based on the mockup, we created a working prototype in Angular.{% comment %} We then tested the mockup with users, using our findings to inform our creation of a working prototype in Angular.{% endcomment %}

 ## My role

 I was part of a team of six students.
-We did not have fixed position titles, but my primary role in this project was similar to a UX designer.
-My team worked together on initial sketches, but from there I created both wireframes and a high-fidelity mockup.
-I also evaluated the front-end implementation of the interface and ensured its consistency with the mockup.
+We did not have fixed position titles, but my primary role in this project was closest to that of a UX designer.
+My team worked together on initial sketches; from there, I created both wireframes and a high-fidelity mockup.{% comment %} I also evaluated the front-end implementation of the interface and ensured its consistency with the mockup. {% endcomment %}

-I was also one of two primary contacts between my team and the sponsoring company for our project, scheduling meetings and ensuring consistent communication between us.
+I was also one of two primary contacts between my team and the sponsoring company for our project, scheduling meetings and ensuring consistent communication between the two teams.

-## Project duration

-The project was completed over two quarters at UC Irvine, from September 2019 to March 2020.

 {% assign images="/assets/projects/realestate/showcase_1.png,/assets/projects/realestate/showcase_2.png" | split: ',' %}
 {% assign images_alt="Search screen&comma; geography filter,Account settings page" | split: ',' %}